 Rhyolite

-These vugs form through various geological processes and provide environments perfect for the growth of gemstones and minerals; one way that vugs form is that gas bubbles are sometimes trapped in the molten lava during volcanic eruptions; this lava cools and solidifies into rhyolite, and the gas bubbles then become cavities (vugs) in the rock.
+These vugs were formed through various geological processes and provide environments perfect for the growth of gemstones and minerals; one way that vugs form is that gas bubbles are sometimes trapped in the molten lava during volcanic eruptions; this lava cools and solidifies into rhyolite, and the gas bubbles then become cavities (vugs) in the rock.
 Later geological activity can then introduce mineral-rich fluids into these vugs, and it's these fluids that contribute to the growth of gemstones and minerals.
 The conditions within the vug, such as temperature, chemical elements, ions and mineral content will determine the type of gemstones that develop.